saudlari/Challenge0-SimpleNFTExample/README.md

 # 🎨 Challenge 0 - Simple NFT Example (Speedrun Ethereum)

-This project was developed as part of the **[Dev3pack - Discovery Basecamp]** program, following the Speedrun Ethereum Challenge 0.
+This project was developed as part of the **[Discovery Basecamp](https://speedrunethereum.com/)** program, following the Speedrun Ethereum Challenge 0.
 It consists of deploying an ERC721 (NFT) smart contract to the Sepolia network, interacting with it through a frontend app, and publishing it with a user-friendly interface on Vercel.

 ---